GaussianPSL: Soft partitioning for complex PSL problem: Introduction

-These challenges underscore the need for advanced MOO methods that can explore non-convex and discontinuous solution spaces \cite{huang2025optimizationweaklyparetoset}, maintain diversity across the Pareto front, and produce solutions aligned with real-world constraints and preferences.
-To address these needs, recent research has focused on surrogate modeling, decomposition-based strategies, and preference-guided approaches that can efficiently approximate non-convex fronts and guide decision-makers toward informed selections.

-This paper investigates the integration of the Gaussian Splatting technique with the PSL model for tackling MOO problems with non-convex Pareto frontiers, with the aim of improving solution diversity and approximation accuracy while reducing computational cost.

-\textbf{Challenge.} Current Pareto Set Learning (PSL) models perform well on convex Pareto frontiers, as illustrated in the experimental results of multiple research ~\cite{ pmlr-v119-ma20a, zhang2023, LI2023101253}.
-However, rarely does any work explicitly aim to target irregular Pareto frontiers (i.e., non-convex, degenerate, and discontinuous) \cite{chen2025}, which are common in real-world problems \cite{Tanabe_2020}.
-Pioneers in this field include Ye et al. \cite{Ye2024EvolutionaryPS}, who propose using Genetic Algorithms (GAs) for preference vector selection to enhance neural network performance by focusing on crucial regions.
-The intuition behind this idea is to force MLP models to concentrate on the strict Pareto frontier and ignore the non-strict part, thereby reducing noise in the weak-order region.
+\textbf{Challenge.} Pareto Set Learning (PSL) models typically perform well on convex Pareto frontiers, as reported in the previous studies~\cite{ pmlr-v119-ma20a, zhang2023, LI2023101253, chen2025}.
+However, rarely does any work explicitly aim to target complex Pareto frontiers such as non-convex, degenerate, and discontinuous fronts, which are common in real-world problems~\cite{Tanabe_2020}.

-\textbf{Approach.} In this paper, we present a novel framework for Pareto Set Learning that utilizes the concept of partitioning the preference vector.
-We apply the Gaussian Splatting technique \cite{kerbl3Dgaussians} to dynamically manage these partitions.
-Simple multi-layer perceptron (MLP) networks are employed to learn the features of each subsection independently before merging them through another MLP network.
-This approach results in a more robust Pareto set, enhancing exploration while ensuring convergence to the optimal front.